 In 2008, the objective was to reduce CO2 emissions from owned vessels by 2.0%.
 This was met with an actual reduction of 2.4%.

 In 2009, the objective was to reduce CO2 emissions from owned vessels by 2.0%.
 This was met with an actual reduction of 3.3%.

 In 2010, the objective was to reduce CO2 emissions from owned vessels by 3.5%.
 This was met with an actual reduction of 4.7%.

 In 2011, the objective was to reduce CO2 emissions from owned vessels by 3.5%.
 This was met with an actual reduction of 5.4%.

 In 2012, the objective was to reduce CO2 emissions from owned vessels by 3.5%.
-This was met with an actual reduction of 7.7.% In 2013, the objective was to reduce CO2 emissions from owned vessels by 4%.
-This was met with an actual reduction of 10.4% In 2014, the objective will be to reduce CO2 emissions from owned vessels by 4.3%.
+This was met with an actual reduction of 7.7%

+In 2013, the objective was to reduce CO2 emissions from owned vessels by 4%.
+This was met with an actual reduction of 10.4%

+In 2013, the objective was to reduce CO2 emissions from owned vessels by 4.3%.
+This was met with an actual reduction of 10.7%

+In 2015, the objective will be to reduce CO2 emissions from owned vessels by 4.7%.

-The fuel saving initiatives from the Climate Action Plan reduced CO2 emissions from owned vessels by 10.4% in 2013.
-This amounts to estimated annual CO2 savings of 127429 metric tons of CO2 in 2013.
+The fuel saving initiatives from the Climate Action Plan reduced CO2 emissions from owned vessels by 10.7% in 2013.
+This amounts to estimated annual CO2 savings of 139,553 metric tons of CO2 in 2014.
 This benefits the environment, NORDEN and the customer or company which charters NORDEN's vessels.

 The effect of the Climate Action Plan initiatives are calculated based on assumptions about engine size, engine type and ballast conditions, and the effect of the initiatives is estimated based on guidelines from IMO and Intertanko.
-PricewaterhouseCoopers has verified the data and calculations of the emissions reductions for 2013.
+The external third party PricewaterhouseCoopers has verified the data and calculations of the emissions reductions for 2014.